SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Abstract

 \section{Abstract}

-The recent progress in large language models (LLMs), especially the invention of chain-of-thoughts (CoT) prompting, makes it possible to solve reasoning problems.
-However, even the strongest LLMs are still struggling with more complicated problems that require non-linear thinking and multi-step reasoning.
-In this work, we explore whether LLMs have the ability to recognize their own errors, without resorting to external resources.
-In particular, we investigate whether they can be used to identify individual errors within a step-by-step reasoning.
-To this end, we propose a zero-shot verification scheme to recognize such errors.
-We then use this verification scheme to improve question-answering performance, by using it to perform weighted voting on different generated answers.
-We test the method on three math datasets---GSM8K, MathQA, and MATH---and find that it successfully recognizes errors and, in turn, increases final predictive performance.
+The recent progress in large language models (LLMs), especially the invention of chain-of-thought prompting, has made it possible to automatically answer questions by stepwise reasoning.
+However, when faced with more complicated problems that require non-linear thinking, even the strongest LLMs make mistakes.
+To address this, we explore whether LLMs are able to recognize errors in their own step-by-step reasoning, without resorting to external resources.
+To this end, we propose \method, a general-purpose zero-shot verification schema for recognizing such errors.
+We then use the results of these checks to improve question-answering performance by conducting weighted voting on multiple solutions to the question.
+We test \method on three datasets---GSM8K, MathQA, and MATH---and find that it successfully recognizes errors and, in turn, increases final answer accuracies.